Diverse Home Learning Resources

 Identity-Affirming Tutoring and Academic Coaching

-Identity-affirming tutoring is academic support that treats a learner's culture, identity, strengths, confidence, learning profile, and family context as part of the learning plan.
+Identity-affirming tutoring is academic support that treats a student's culture, identity, strengths, confidence, learning profile, and family context as part of the learning plan.
 It still focuses on skill, rigor, and progress, but it does not ask students to disconnect from who they are in order to succeed.

-By Christopher LinderPublished 2026-05-13Last updated 2026-05-13
+By Chris LinderPublished 2026-05-13Last updated 2026-05-13

 Learning path builder